exanauts/Argos.jl/docs/src/man/overview.md

 !!! note
     All the callbacks are written to modify the data (constraints, gradient) inplace, to avoid unneeded allocations.
-In addition Argos provides a version allocating automatically the return values:
+In addition, `Argos.jl` provides a version allocating automatically the return values:
     ```@example evaluator
     g = Argos.gradient(flp, x)